SVAI/teamSTIR/README.md

 #### *3. What additional tools or pipelines will be needed for those steps?*
+- We did not exhaust the available resources on google cloud.
+For a full search of architecture, we might benefit from being able to run tests on many different GPU machines.

 #### *4. What skills would additional collaborators ideally have?*

+- somebody with an exceptional sixth sense for neural network tweaking for complement us very well

 ## Reproduction: *How to reproduce the findings!*